 Word Count: 300 (max)

-Pupillary Light Reflex Differences after Marijuana Consumption by Use Frequency
+Detecting Changes in Pupil Response Trajectories to Light after Cannabis Consumption

 Introduction/Purpose:

 With the current trends to legalize marijuana for recreational use, an objective measure of acute impairment is needed to define driving impairment.
 While multiple tests of functional impairment are conducted in the Standard Field Sobriety Test, research demonstrates limited ability to detect impairment for habitual users of marijuana.
 However, a potential test for functional impairment is pupillary light reflex (PLR), and unlike other measures, research is mixed on the whether this test reliably detects impairment in marijuana users.
 We explore differences between non-smokers, occasional and daily smokers of marijuana in a sample of 84 participants as part of X study.